 New York State Supplemental Benefits

 Supplemental Security Income, or SSI, is Social Security's needs-based disability program.
 If you're approved for SSI, the state of New York will add a supplementary payment.
-The amount you receive depends on your living arrangements and could be anywhere from around $23 to $694 per month.
+The amount you receive depends on your living arrangements.

 Those who are receiving Social Security Disability Insurance or SSI benefits in New York could be eligible for health insurance through Medicaid or New York's Family Health Plus program.
 For more information, or to apply, contact the Department of Health & Mental Hygiene at (212) 788-5788.